-The French Bulldog is a fashionable dog breed that is easily recognizable by its signature bat ear features, wrinkly body, and flat faced figure.
+The French Bulldog is a fashionable and popular dog breed that is easily recognizable by its signature bat ear features, wrinkly body, and flat-faced figure.
 These puppies are born with smoother skin that becomes looser and wrinklier as they age.
 The skin continues forming wrinkles as the puppies mature into adults.

 Proud and confident in appearance, this dog has a strong, muscular, well-proportioned body paired with a flat, uniquely adorable face and a broad deep square-shaped muzzle.
 They have a black or light-colored nose, dark round eyes set wide apart, and large upright bat ears.
 Their eyes are usually dark but there are also some with blue eyes.

-Their size can be classified between small and medium.
+Their size can be classified between small and medium according to their breed standard.
 An adult dog can grow between 11 to 13 inches tall.
 The weight is most often an average between 22 and 28 pounds.
 The breed also has three additional sizes, although they are not yet recognized by any kennel club.
 These include the Mini (miniature), Teacup, and Micro.
 These smaller dogs usually weigh less than 15 pounds.

-The Frenchie coat is short, smooth and shiny, low shedding and can come in a variety of colors and color combinations.
+The Frenchie coat is short, smooth, shiny, low shedding and can come in various colors and color combinations.
 AKC French Bulldog colors are fawn, white, and cream with combinations of these colors.
-Patterns that are accepted by the AKC include piebald, black masks, brindle, and brindle piebald.
+Patterns that the AKC accepts include piebald, black masks, brindle, and brindle piebald.
 There are also quite a few rare colors that exist within the breed.
 These are: